rizer.io.thermo_transport_data_reader#

 Plot thermodynamic properties of CH₄ vs. temperatures.

-Plot transport data vs. temperature for a plasma of H2, O2 or N2 in LTE.
+Plot thermodynamic and transport data vs. temperature for a plasma of Air, O2 or N2 in LTE.

-Plot transport data vs. temperature for a plasma of H2, O2 or N2 in LTE.
+Plot thermodynamic and transport data vs. temperature for a plasma of Air, O2 or N2 in LTE.

 Plot electrical conductivity vs. temperature for a plasma of methane.